For a Lifetime of Ministry

 Average class size

-The Bible & ministry major prepares you to make disciples for Jesus in various settings, such as the church, mission organizations, or other parachurch organizations.
+The Ministry Leadership major prepares you to make disciples for Jesus in various settings, such as the church, mission organizations, or other parachurch organizations.

 Pastor of Education